 London Vision Clinic Helps Louise Achieve Glasses-free Triathlon Dream

-London Vision Clinic patient, Louise Righton, had no doubt about how she planned to enjoy her new eye sight: she would take part in a triathlon as soon as possible.
+One of our patients, Louise Righton, had no doubt about how she would enjoy her new and improved eyesight: she would take part in a triathlon as soon as possible.

 “By the age of 16, my eyesight had deteriorated to the point where I was completely reliant on glasses or contacts.
 I would sometimes sleep in contacts and, as a result, developed some eye infections and damage from misusing them.
 Although I wore contacts on my wedding day – they were no longer comfortable so I had come to completely rely on my glasses.”

 Unsurprisingly, this had a huge impact on Laura’s ability to enjoy sports – a passion she had had from a young age.

 “I would always be thinking about the weather conditions and possible problems when running or trying to cycle in my glasses.
 It was not only awkward with wearing a cycle helmet, but also insects would get behind them or they would ‘steam up’ or get splattered with rain – not letting me see properly.
 I was always thinking about my glasses and how I would cope.